SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/compliance-search.md

 - Creates a new In-Place eDiscovery search, with the following properties.
 Note that the new search isn't started.
 You'll start it in step 4.

-  - **Name** The name of the new search uses this format: \<Name of compliance search\>_MBSearch1.
-If you run the script again and use the same source compliance search, the search will be named \<Name of compliance search\>_MBSearch2.
+  - **Name**: The name of the new search uses this format:  *\<Name of compliance search\>*  _MBSearch1.
+If you run the script again and use the same source compliance search, the search will be named  *\<Name of compliance search\>*  _MBSearch2.

-  - **Source mailboxes** All mailboxes from the compliance search that contain search results.
+  - **Source mailboxes**: All mailboxes from the compliance search that contain search results.

-  - **Search query** The new search uses the search query from the compliance search.
+  - **Search query**: The new search uses the search query from the compliance search.
 If the compliance search includes all content (where the search query is blank) the new search will also have a blank search query and will include all content found in the source mailboxes.

-  - **Estimate only search** The new search is marked as an estimate-only search.
+  - **Estimate only search**: The new search is marked as an estimate-only search.
 It won't copy search results to a discovery mailbox after you start it.

 1. Save the following text to a Windows PowerShell script file by using a filename suffix of ps1.
 For example, you could save it to a file named MBSearchFromComplianceSearch.ps1.